denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-Here are liks to the corresponding sections in the ECMA-262 specification:
+Here are links to the corresponding sections in the ECMA-262 specification:

 * [**12.5.9** Logical NOT Operator (`!`)](https://www.ecma-international.org/ecma-262/#sec-logical-not-operator)
 * [**7.2.13** Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-abstract-equality-comparison)

 ## `null` is falsy, but not `false`

-Despite the fact that `null` is falsy value, it's not equal `false`.
+Despite the fact that `null` is falsy value, it's not equal to `false`.

 ```js
 !!null        // -> false
 null == false // -> false
 ```

-At the same time, other falsy values, like `0` or `''` are equal `false`.
+At the same time, other falsy values, like `0` or `''` are equal to `false`.

 ```js
 0 == false  // -> true